3 Easy Ways to Block Ads on YouTube

 YouTube Premium comes with a free trial

 A free trial is a great opportunity to try out a new service without a long-term commitment.
-Both individual and family plans come with a 1-month trial, while students can get a 3-month trial.
+Individual, student, and family plans all come with a one-month trial.

-To sign up for a free trial, you will need to enter credit card details or link your PayPal account to Google Pay.
+To sign up for a free trial, you'll need to enter credit card details or link your PayPal account to Google Pay.
 When your free trial is over, YouTube will automatically charge you to continue the Premium subscription.
-They’ll notify you 7 days before your trial ends, and you can cancel at any time.
+They’ll notify you seven days before your trial ends, and you can cancel at any time.

 Why shouldn’t you block ads on YouTube?